joshbuddy/pitcrew/README.md

 Pitcrew allows running a command using `bin/crew sh -- [shell command]`.

-For example `bin/crew sh -- ls /` will list the "/" directory locally.
+For example `crew sh ls /` will list the "/" directory locally.

-You can run this across three hosts via ssh using `bin/crew sh -p providers.ssh -P '{"hosts": ["192.168.0.1", "192.168.0.2", "192.168.0.3"]}' -- ls /`.
+You can run this across three hosts via ssh using `crew sh -p providers.ssh -P '{"hosts": ["192.168.0.1", "192.168.0.2", "192.168.0.3"]}' ls /`.

 ### Run a task

-Pitcrew allows running a task using `bin/crew run [task name] <task args>`.
+Pitcrew allows running a task using `crew run [task name] <task args>`.
 This will normally target your local machine unless you use the `-p` flag to select a different provider.

 ### See available tasks

-To see all the available tasks run `bin/crew list`.
+To see all the available tasks run `crew list`.
 This will show all available tasks which are stored in `crew/tasks`.

 ### Make a new task

-To see all the available tasks run `bin/crew new [task_name]`.
+To see all the available tasks run `crew new [task_name]`.
 This will create a template of a new task.

 ### Run tests

 To run an ad-hoc command use .
-For tasks use `bin/crew run [task-name] <args>`.
+For tasks use `crew run [task-name] <args>`.

 ### Get CLI help

-To see the whole list of commands available from the command-line, run `bin/crew help`.
+To see the whole list of commands available from the command-line, run `crew help`.